-What remains of that settlement is now the Bluff Historic Site and includes what’s left of an
+What remains of that settlement is now the Bluff Historic Site and includes what’s left of an original settlers cabin and a larger stone house that has long since crumbled.

 But Bluff is more famous because of the river.
 It’s a mini-Mecca for river runners who, along with the ubiquitous European tourists, keep the town a going concern.
 Whether eating breakfast, lunch, or dinner, or just picking up six pack at the local mini-mart, it’s common to hear people speaking German, French, or Dutch.